-CCC's consolidated financial statements and related Notes for FYs 2022 and 2021 consist of the following:
+CCC's consolidated financial statements and related Notes for FYs 2023 and 2022 consist of the following:

-The Consolidated Balance Sheets present those resources owned or managed by CCC as of September 30, 2022 and 2021 that are available to provide future economic benefits (assets); amounts owed by CCC that will require payments from those resources or future resources (liabilities); and residual amounts retained by CCC, comprising the difference between future economic benefits and future payments (net position).
+The Consolidated Balance Sheets present those resources owned or managed by CCC as of September 30, 2023 and 2022 that are available to provide future economic benefits (assets); amounts owed by CCC that will require payments from those resources or future resources (liabilities); and residual amounts retained by CCC, comprising the difference between future economic benefits and future payments (net position).
 The net position consists of \$100 million of Capital Stock, Unexpended Appropriations, and Cumulative Results of Operations.

-The Consolidated Statements of Net Cost present the net cost of CCC operations, which are comprised of the gross costs incurred by CCC less any exchange revenue earned from CCC activities for the FYs ended September 30, 2022 and 2021.
+The Consolidated Statements of Net Cost present the net cost of CCC operations, which are comprised of the gross costs incurred by CCC less any exchange revenue earned from CCC activities for the FYs ended September 30, 2023 and 2022.

-The Consolidated Statements of Changes in Net Position present the change in CCC's net position resulting from the net cost of CCC operations, budgetary financing sources other than exchange revenues, capital stock, and other financing sources for the FYs ended September 30, 2022 and 2021.
+The Consolidated Statements of Changes in Net Position present the change in CCC's net position resulting from the net cost of CCC operations, budgetary financing sources other than exchange revenues, capital stock, and other financing sources for the FYs ended September 30, 2023 and 2022.

-The Combined Statements of Budgetary Resources present budgetary resources available to CCC, the use or status of these resources at year-end, and net outlays of budgetary resources for the years ended September 30, 2022 and 2021.
+The Combined Statements of Budgetary Resources present budgetary resources available to CCC, the use or status of these resources at year-end, and net outlays of budgetary resources for the years ended September 30, 2023 and 2022.
 Subject to Appropriation Law, CCC has no authority to pay liabilities not covered by budgetary resources.
 Liquidation of such liabilities requires the use of CCC's borrowing authority or enactment of an appropriation.
-The budgetary accounting principles are designed to recognize the obligation of funds according to legal requirements, which in many cases is prior to the occurrence of an accrual-based transaction.
+The budgetary accounting principles are designed to recognize the obligation of funds according to legal requirements, which in many cases is prior to occurrence of an accrual-based transaction.
 The recognition of budgetary accounting transactions is essential for compliance with legal constraints and controls over the use of Federal funds.

-The Notes to the Consolidated Financial Statements are an integral part of the financial statements.
+The Notes to the consolidated Financial Statements are an integral part of the financial statements.
 They provide explanatory information or additional detail to help readers understand, interpret, and use the data presented.

-CCC's Required Supplementary Information (RSI), and Other Information (OI) for FYs 2022 and 2021 consist of the following:
+CCC's Required Supplementary Information (RSI), and Other Information (OI) for FYs 2023 and 2022 consist of the following:

-RSI contains a Combining Schedule of Budgetary Resources by Major Fund for FYs 2022 and 2021 that provides additional information on amounts presented in the Combined Statements of Budgetary Resources.
+RSI contains a Combining Schedule of Budgetary Resources by Major Fund for FYs 2023 and 2022 that provides additional information on amounts presented in the Combined Statements of Budgetary Resources.